-Works by William Eggleston are featured in Autophoto, a major group exhibition at the Fondation Cartier in Paris.
+Works by William Eggleston were featured in Autophoto, a major group exhibition at the Fondation Cartier in Paris.

 American car culture has often featured in his work, from shiny hoods and leather interiors to car washes and highways in what have become iconic images.
 His works in Autophoto were created between 1965 and 1974, just prior to the 1976 solo exhibition Color Photographs by William Eggleston at The Museum of Modern Art in New York—the first major presentation of color photography at the museum.

-Dedicated to photography's relationship to the automobile, Autophoto presents 500 works by 100 historic and contemporary artists—Juergen Teller, Lee Friedlander, Walker Evans, Catherine Opie, Andreas Gursky, Eve Arnold, Mary Ellen Mark—and is accompanied by a publication containing over 700 reproductions, critical essays, and artists' quotes.
+Dedicated to photography's relationship to the automobile, Autophoto presented 500 works by 100 historic and contemporary artists—Juergen Teller, Lee Friedlander, Walker Evans, Catherine Opie, Andreas Gursky, Eve Arnold, Mary Ellen Mark—and was accompanied by a publication containing over 700 reproductions, critical essays, and artists' quotes.

-FOAM Museum in Amsterdam presents Los Alamos (March 17 - June 7), an exhibition of 75 photographs from the portfolio Eggleston compiled on trips through the American South between 1966 and 1974.
+FOAM Museum in Amsterdam presented Los Alamos (March 17 – June 7), an exhibition of 75 photographs from the portfolio Eggleston compiled on trips through the American South between 1966 and 1974.

-William Eggleston: Portraits includes 100 works from the 1960s to the present.
-The exhibition is the most comprehensive display of Eggleston's portrait photography ever.
-Following its debut at the National Portrait Gallery in London, it travels to the National Gallery of Victoria, Australia, opening in March 2017.
+William Eggleston: Portraits included 100 works from the 1960s to the present.
+The exhibition was the most comprehensive display of Eggleston's portrait photography ever.
+Following its debut at the National Portrait Gallery in London, the show traveled to the National Gallery of Victoria, Australia in March 2017.